-A fiduciary uses Arizona Form 141AZ, Schedule K-1, to report to you your share of the fiduciary adjustment from the trust or estate.
+A fiduciary uses Arizona Form 141AZ Schedule K-1, to report to you your share of the fiduciary adjustment from the trust or estate

-Line 3 of Form 141AZ, Schedule K-1, shows your share of the fiduciary adjustment from the estate or trust.
-If the amount reported on line 3 of your Form 141AZ, Schedule K-1, is a positive number, enter that amount as an addition.
-Enter the addition on line 16.
+Line 3 of Form 141AZ Schedule K-1, shows your share of the fiduciary adjustment from the estate or trust.
+If the amount reported on line 3 of your Form 141AZ Schedule K-1, is a positive number, include that amount on line 16.

-If the amount reported on line 3 of your Form 141AZ, Schedule K-1, is a negative number, enter that amount as a subtraction.
-Enter the subtraction on line 35.
+NOTE: If the amount reported on line 3 of your Form 141AZ Schedule K-1, is a negative number, enter that amount as a subtraction on line 35.